 Prior to agricultural development, water loss through ET was significant above the semi-perched aquifer in the southeastern portion of the Indio Subbasin.
 As native landscapes were converted to agriculture, groundwater loss to ET decreased.
 The installation of the drain system in the 1950s and 1960s lowered groundwater levels in the semi-perched aquifer, further reducing ET losses.
 Increased pumping in the 1980s and 1990s may have resulted in further declines in groundwater elevations and ET.
-The 2022 Alternative Plan Update model was updated for WY 2021-2022 and ET from the shallow aquifer was simulated as 5,041 AF.
+The 2022 Alternative Plan Update model was updated for WY 2022-2023 and ET from the shallow aquifer was simulated as 4,961 AF.

 Additionally, a portion of the imported water used for groundwater replenishment and/or disposed as wastewater is assumed to be lost to evaporation.
-It is estimated that 1,829 AF of water was lost to evaporation from the wastewater disposal ponds and groundwater replenishment spreading basins, assuming a factor of two percent of total volume for groundwater replenishment and wastewater disposal ponds, with the exception of WWR-GRF where it is assumed a factor of four percent.
-Because of the decrease in replenishment at WWR-GRF, the evaporation from replenishment was also greatly reduced.
+It is estimated that 7,100 AF of water was lost to evaporation from the wastewater disposal ponds and groundwater replenishment spreading basins, assuming a factor of two percent of total volume for groundwater replenishment and wastewater disposal ponds, with the exception of WWR-GRF where a factor of four percent is assumed.